PauloPhagula/site/_drafts/2017-01-12-mysql-perils.md

 ## UTF8 is not UTF8 aka Can you INSERT 💩?

-This is serious, can you INSERT 💩 in your table? ...No?
+This is serious, can you `INSERT` 💩 in your table? ...No?

 Why not?
 It's UTF-8 right?
-I saw you doing the CHARSET thing when you created your table...
+I saw you doing the `CHARSET` thing when you created your table...

-To be fair, encodings, unicode, charsets and collations make my head hurt and I'm not a smart guy so I'll just give you the bottom line and refer to a place where you can know more
+To be fair, encodings, unicode, character sets and collations make my head hurt and I'm not a smart guy so I'll just give you the bottom line and refer to a place where you can know more.

-Bottom line is: if you created a table with `CHARSET uft8` then it won't work with 💩, that is, you're not supporting all characters in unicode, and so people cannot leave emojis on comments or write asian kanjis or characters, on your site/app.
+Bottom line is: if you created a table with `CHARSET uft8` then it won't work with 💩, that is, you're not supporting all characters in unicode, and so people cannot leave emojis on comments, or write asian kanjis or characters, on your site/app.
 This is because UTF8 (the real one) is `utf8mb4`, not `utf8` as is said in many places on the internet.